NisalG/laravel-crud-api-be/README.md

     - AWS SDK for PHP
     - File Storage - AWS S3
     - Parameter Store
-    - CI/CD with buildspec.yml (AWS CodeBuild, Pipeline, Elasticbeanstalk, IAM, S3 will be used) - see below *CI/CD Implementation* section.
+    - CI/CD with buildspec.yml (AWS CodeBuild, Pipeline, Elasticbeanstalk, IAM, S3 will be used) - see *CI/CD Implementation* section.
-    - Elasticbeanstalk Extensions (.ebexensions) - see below *CI/CD Implementation* section.
+    - Elasticbeanstalk Extensions (.ebexensions) - see *CI/CD Implementation* section.
     - SES (To do)
     - SQS (To do)